National Initiatives

 (NISCOPS)

-NISCOPS brings a variety of stakeholders together with a goal of working towards a supply chain that is inclusive, sustainable and scalable, with an emphasis on smallholder inclusivity.
-The programme is active in producer countries Ghana, Nigeria, Indonesia, Malaysia, Colombia, with market interventions in Europe and Asia, including India.
+NISCOPS brings a variety of stakeholders together with a goal of creating a supply chain that is inclusive, sustainable and scalable, with an emphasis on smallholder inclusivity.
+The programme is active in producer countries Colombia, Ghana, Indonesia, Malaysia and Nigeria, with market interventions in Europe and Asia, including India.

 Vision